netdata/learn/docs/cloud/insights/anomaly-advisor.md

     enabled = yes
 ```

 At a minimum you just need to set `enabled = yes` to enable ML with default params.
-More details can be found in the [Netdata Agent ML docs](https://learn.netdata.cloud/docs/agent/ml#configuration).
+More details about configuration can be found in the [Netdata Agent ML docs](https://learn.netdata.cloud/docs/agent/ml#configuration).

 **Note**: Follow [this guide](https://learn.netdata.cloud/guides/step-by-step/step-04) if you are unfamiliar with making configuration changes in Netdata.